Getting Started

 sudo ./zig-out/bin/padctl install # installs binary, service, device configs, and udev rules

 padctl install automatically runs daemon-reload, enables, and starts padctl.service via sudo -u $SUDO_USER systemctl --user.
+Driver-block udev rules activate on their own once the daemon is running.
 The systemctl --user enable --now padctl.service line is only needed if you used --no-enable or --no-start.

 To auto-start at boot without an active login session (headless setups, Steam Deck game mode):